 Before performing a test, you must connect the meter test leads to the vehicle.
-Certain Guided Component Tests require the use of specific leads.
-Information on specific leads and other connecting information displays in the initial test screen.
-Follow the on-screen connection instructions in the test procedure and support sections to connect the test leads.
+Certain guided component tests require the use of specific leads.
+Information on specific leads and other connecting information displays on the initial test screen.
+Follow the on-screen connection instructions in the test procedure to connect the test leads.